For full functionality of this site it is necessary to enable JavaScript. Here are the instructions how to enable JavaScript in your web browser.

 Companies like Argos, ASOS and even broadband providers pay cashback sites to advertise them and direct customers to their websites.
 When a customer makes a purchase, the cashback site earns referral money which it then passes on to you.

 Some sites give their customers 100% of the commission.
-They instead make their money through bonuses received for referring large numbers of customers, or from premium memberships which typically cost a few pounds (more on this below).
+They instead make their money through bonuses received for referring large numbers of customers, or from premium memberships which typically cost a few pounds.

 Shopping via cashback sites for your parents can be a great way to make money from helping them.